zoomway123/wordle-clone/README.md

 ## Things left to add

-- Add implement local storage to allow users to save progress
+- Implement local storage to allow users to save progress
 - Fix responsiveness on Mobile (not really a priority for the project)

 ## Topics learned and used during this project